SanderDeS/Bank/README.md

 # Bank
-Implementation of a bank in Java
+Implementation of a bank in Java.
+JavaFX is required to run this project.